1. Insights

-We spoke with Director of Strategic Sales Kimberly McHugh who has over 24 years of experience in the life sciences space where quality control is essential to the manufacturing process.
-She explained the role of quality control in manufacturing and the career outlook for the profession.
+We spoke with Kimberly McHugh, Director of Strategic Sales, who has over 24 years of experience in the life sciences industry where quality control is non-negotiable.
+She explained that quality control is essential not only for maintaining compliance but also for building trust with end users.

 As mentioned above, quality control personnel are responsible for ensuring the product conforms to regulations & standards, and to adhere to factory quality control standards.
 Here are the general responsibilities of quality control in manufacturing: